frappe/erpnext_documentation/erpnext_documentation/www/docs/v13/user/manual/en/accounts/accounts-settings.md

 ## Print Settings
 ![Print Settings]({{docs_base_url}}/v13/assets/img/accounts/accounts-settings-print.png)

-* **Show Inclusive Tax In Print**: The applied taxes will be shown in the print view.
+### 1. Show Inclusive Tax In Print
+The applied taxes will be shown in the print view.

-* **Show Payment Schedule in Print**: The Payment Schedule table is visible on using [Payment Terms](/docs/v13/user/manual/en/accounts/payment-terms).
+### 2. Show Payment Schedule in Print
+The Payment Schedule table is visible on using [Payment Terms](/docs/v13/user/manual/en/accounts/payment-terms).
 Enabling this will show this table in print view.

 ## Currency Exchange Settings
 ![Currency Exchange Settings]({{docs_base_url}}/v13/assets/img/accounts/accounts-settings-currency-exchange.png)